NinjaTrader 8 Risk Management Setup: A Prop Trader's Playbook

 - A reset ritual after any trade that triggers emotion — an Order Lock, a walk-away rule, or both.
 Build the friction in advance.

 Bracket Boss handles layers 1 and 3 in a single strategy; Drawdown Guardian handles layer 2 and adds the behavioral scoring on top.
-Both are pre-launch as of this writing — get on the early-access list on the product pages to be notified the moment they're available.
+See the product pages for the full breakdown of how each one works.

 Frequently asked